 DataDog monitors servers, databases, tools, and services through a SaaS-based data analytics platform, displaying metrics and events across the full development/operations stack.
 It supports over 350 integrations out of the box, such as MySQL, Puppet, Tenable, and now KernelCare.

-Through this integration, joint customers need only look at their DataDog user interface to manage kernel vulnerabilities and patching.
+Through this integration, customers using both products need only look at their DataDog user interface to manage kernel vulnerabilities and patching.
 For DataDog users, this means more precise reporting, fewer false positives, and improved security management for Linux kernels and libraries.

 KernelCare Product Manager Mikhail Pobirsky says about this integration: